Navigating Your Dog’s Adulthood: What To Expect In Months 7-8

 Muscle Development

 As your dog goes through their growth spurt, their muscle development will also progress.
-Regular exercise is essential during this stage, as it helps to build strong muscles and maintains overall fitness.
-Engage your dog in activities like brisk walks, , and interactive play sessions to promote healthy muscle growth.
+Regular exercise is essential during this stage, as it helps to build strong muscles and maintains overall .
+Engage your dog in activities like brisk walks, agility training, and interactive sessions to promote healthy muscle growth.

 Reproductive Maturity